vishalsimar6701/Injustice/README.md

 ## 🛡 Legal Disclaimer

 *Injustice* is a decentralized protocol browser.
 It does not host or control the content displayed.
 Content is hosted on independent relays.
-For legal grievances, users should contact the specific relay providers or the designated Grievance Officer listed in the app settings.

 ---
 *Built for accountability and transparency.*